Jamie Westbrook: Sugar Land Lightning Sloths

 In July 2020, Westbrook signed on to play for the Sugar Land Lightning Sloths of the Constellation Energy League, a makeshift four-team independent league created as a result of the COVID-19 pandemic, for the 2020 season.
 Westbrook hit .294/.347/.553 with five home runs and 18 RBI in 27 games, and was named the MVP of his team after the season.

 Milwaukee Brewers

 On November 2, 2020, Westrook signed a minor league contract with the Milwaukee Brewers organization.
 He was assigned to the Triple-A Nashville Sounds to start the 2021 season, but was later reassigned to the Double-A Biloxi Shuckers before being promoted back to Triple-A.

 Detroit Tigers

-On April 13, 2022, the Brewers traded Westbrook to the Detroit Tigers for cash considerations.
-The Tigers assigned Westbrook to the Triple-A Toledo Mud Hens.
-He elected free agency on November 10, 2022.
+On April 13, 2022, the Brewers traded Westbrook to the Detroit Tigers in exchange for cash considerations.
+He played in 120 games for the Triple-A Toledo Mud Hens, slashing .248/.349/.377 with 11 home runs and 48 RBI.
+Westbrook elected free agency following the season on November 10.

 New York Yankees

-On December 15, 2022, Westrook signed a minor league contract with the New York Yankees.
+On December 15, 2022, Westbrook signed a minor-league contract with the New York Yankees.
+In 117 games for the Triple–A Scranton/Wilkes-Barre RailRiders, he hit .294/.400/.496 with 21 home runs and 65 RBI.
+Westbrook elected free agency following the season on November 6, 2023.

+Boston Red Sox

+On December 11, 2023, Westbrook signed a minor league contract with the Boston Red Sox.
+He was named a non-roster invitee to the team's spring training camp.
+He began the 2024 season with the Triple–A Worcester Red Sox, posting a .267/.364/.436 slash line with five home runs and 29 RBI across 49 appearances.
+On June 2, Westbrook was selected to the 40-man roster and promoted to the major leagues for the first time.
+He made his MLB debut that day, and walked in his first plate appearance.
+On June 5, Westbrook pinch-hit for Enmanuel Valdez in the eighth inning of the Red Sox' 9–0 win against the Atlanta Braves, and recorded his first major league hit, a single, off Braves pitcher Jimmy Herget.
+He hit his first major league home run the next day in the 7th inning of the Red Sox's 14–2 win against the Chicago White Sox, off White Sox pitcher Jared Shuster, who is also a Massachusetts native.
+On June 17, the Red Sox sent Westbrook to Triple-A Worcester to make room for infielder Romy González who was activated from the injured list.
+In 21 games for Boston, he slashed .150/.234/.350 with two home runs and seven RBI.
+On August 12, Westbrook was designated for assignment following the promotions of Chase Shugart and Mickey Gasper.
+He cleared waivers and was sent outright to Worcester on August 15.
+Westbrook elected free agency on November 2.

+Tampa Bay Rays

+On February 24, 2025, Westbrook signed a minor league contract with the Tampa Bay Rays.
+He elected free agency on November 6.